FLAMEGPU/docs/flamegpu/modelspec.rst

 Defining an X-Machine Agent
 ===========================

-A XMML model file must contain a single ``xagents`` element which in turn must define at least a single ``xagent``.
+An XMML model file must contain a single ``xagents`` element which in turn must define at least a single ``xagent``.
 An ``xagent`` is an agent representation of an X-Machine and consists of a name, optional description, an internal memory set (*M* in the formal definition), a set of agent functions (or next state partial functions, *F*, in the formal definition) and a set of states (*Q* in the formal definition).
-In addition to this FLAMEGPU requires two additional pieces of information (which are not required in the original XMML specification), a ``type`` and a ``bufferSize``.
+In addition to this, FLAMEGPU requires two additional pieces of information (which are not required in the original XMML specification), a ``type`` and a ``bufferSize``.
 The ``type`` element refers to the type of agent with respect to its relation with its spatial environment.
-An agent type can be either ``discrete`` or ``continuous``, discrete agents occupy non mobile 2D discrete spatial partitions (cellular automaton) where as continuous agents are assumed to occupy a continuous space environment (although in reality they may in fact be non spatial more abstract agents).
+An agent type can be either ``discrete`` or ``continuous``, discrete agents occupy non mobile 2D discrete spatial partitions (cellular automaton) whereas continuous agents are assumed to occupy a continuous space environment (although in reality they may in fact be non spatial more abstract agents).
 As all memory is pre-allocated on the GPU a ``bufferSize`` is required to represent the largest possible size of the agent population.
 That is the maximum number of x-machine agent instances of the format described by the XMML model.
 There is no performance disadvantage to using a large ``bufferSize`` however it is the user's responsibility to ensure that the GPU contains enough memory to support large populations of agents.
 It is recommended that the bufferSize always be a power of two number (i.e. ``1024``, ``2048``, ``4096``, ``16384``, etc) as it will most likely be rounded to one during simulation.
-For discrete agents the bufferSize is strictly limited to only power of 2 numbers which have squarely divisible dimensions (i.e. the square of the bufferSize must be a whole number).
+For discrete agents, the bufferSize is strictly limited to only power of 2 numbers which have squarely divisible dimensions (i.e. the square of the bufferSize must be a whole number).
 If at any point in the simulation exceeds the stated ``bufferSize`` then the user will be warned at the simulation will exit.
 Care must be taken when defining the value of bufferSize.
 Any datatype which would exceed the stack limit of 2GB (calculated as bufferSize*sizeof(agent variable data type) will fail to build under windows.
 E.g. This limits the bufferSize for 4byte variables (int, float, etc) to 62.5 million.

 Each expandable aspect of an XMML agent representation in the below example is discussed within this section with the exception of agent functions, which due to their dependence of the definition of messages, are discussed later in :ref:`Defining an Agent function`.